 ONE RED INPUT

-PROGRAM APPLICABILITY: 2515, 2201
+PROGRAM APPLICABILITY: 2515 Appendix B, 2201 Appendix B

 CORNERSTONES: ALL

 INSPECTION BASIS: This procedure provides the supplemental response for repetitive degraded cornerstones, multiple degraded cornerstones, multiple yellow inputs, or one red input to the assessment Action Matrix as described in Inspection Manual Chapter (IMC) 0305, “Operating Reactor Assessment Program,” and IMC 0320, “Operating Reactor Security Assessment Program”.
 The intent of this procedure is to provide the NRC with supplemental information regarding licensee performance, as necessary to determine the breadth and depth of safety, organizational, and programmatic issues.
 As such, this procedure is more diagnostic than indicative, and includes reviews of programs and processes not inspected as part of the baseline inspection program.
 While the procedure does allow for focus to be applied to areas where performance issues have been previously identified, the procedure does require that some sample reviews be performed for all key attributes of the affected strategic performance areas.
 The rationale behind this is that additional NRC assurance is required to ensure public health and safety, and security beyond that provided by the baseline inspection program and the performance indicators at those facilities where significant performance issues have been identified.
-The results of this inspection will aid the NRC in deciding whether additional are necessary to assure public health and safety.
+The results of this inspection will aid the NRC in deciding whether additional oversight or enforcement tools are necessary to assure public health and safety.
 These could include orders, confirmatory action letters, or additional supplemental inspections, as necessary to confirm that corrective actions to the identified performance concerns have been effective.

 This procedure was developed with consideration of the following boundary conditions: